ADirin/DataBase_Solution/Week 1/Lecture_1.md

 ![Temporal Design](/images/Temporal.JPG/)
 ## Introduction
 A **temporal database** is a type of database designed to store and manage time-sensitive data, allowing it to track changes over time.
 These databases are crucial for applications that require maintaining a historical record of data states, enabling businesses and organizations to make informed decisions based on both current and past data.
+By understanding the key concepts and techniques involved in temporal database design, developers and database administrators can create robust systems that effectively handle temporal data.

 ## Table of Contents
 1. [Why Temporal Databases?](#why-temporal-databases)